Techwise-Team-15/my_pet/docs/index.md

 To take care of your selected pet, you'll need to attend to its various needs.
 This includes feeding, playing, cleaning, and keeping an eye on its overall well-being.
 Don't forget to give your pet plenty of love and attention!

-Start playing Pet Patrol now and have a fantastic time taking care of your virtual pets!
+Start playing Paw Patrol now and have a fantastic time taking care of your virtual pets!

 ## Additional Information

-You can find more information about Pet Patrol in the following documents:
+You can find more information about Paw Patrol in the following documents:

-- [Collaboration Guide](CollabGuide.md): Guidelines for collaborating with your team on the development of Pet Patrol.
+- [Collaboration Guide](CollabGuide.md): Guidelines for collaborating with your team on the development of Paw Patrol.
-- [Game Overview](Overview.md): An overview of Pet Patrol, including its features and gameplay.
+- [Game Overview](Overview.md): An overview of Paw Patrol, including its features and gameplay.